Agewerc/Agewerc.github.io/_posts/2020-07-26-My-Data-Science-Journey.md

 ## Finding the perfect course
 <p style='text-align: justify;'>
 There are many good masters of Data Science worldwide, but way less than other well-established topics such as Computer Science, Law or Economics.
 For instance, in my home country, Brazil, there was none.
-Not exclusively focused on Data Science.
+At least, no course exclusively focused on Data Science.
 The more advanced countries in the education of Data Science (in 2018) are the U.S, U.K and Australia.
 Some of the topics I was concerned when applying were the following:
 <ul>